Michigan Trout Fishing License: Costs, Rules & Exemptions

 1. Visit a DNR Customer Service Center for full-service transactions and regulatory guidance.

-2. Buy at authorized retail vendors (sporting goods stores) for quick transactions.
+2. Buy at authorized retail vendors for a quicker transaction.

 3. Confirm accepted payment methods and ID requirements before visiting.